noormir1295/Portfolio/README.md

 * I also added a submit input within the form and the grid system.

 # Assets
-* Assets contain images I used for this project and screenshots of the responsive web pages.
+* Assets contain images I used for this project